Configuring Your Organization

 state=random_state_value

-- User enters credentials (or uses social login)
+- The user enters credentials (or clicks a social login button).

-- If MFA is enabled, prompt for second factor
+- If MFA is enabled, LumoAuth prompts for the second factor.

-- Your app exchanges the code for tokens
+redirect_uriwith an authorization code. - Your app exchanges the code for tokens (next step).

 -d grant_type=authorization_code \